 Flash photography is dangerous for our performers.
 Audience members are welcome to take pictures but ONLY if there is NO flash at any time.

 Why Can’t I Record the Show?

 For most of our shows, we provide a DVD recording.
-Unfortunately, due to our licensing contracts with Music Theatre International, no audio or video recordings of any kind by audience members are allowed..
+Unfortunately, due to our licensing contracts, no audio or video recordings of any kind by audience members are allowed..
 Should recordings be made, we could be fined and/or lose our ability to license shows in the future.
 We appreciate your understanding.